2017 Indian vice presidential election: NDA Candidate

 Venkaiah Naidu was nominated by National Democratic Alliance.
 He was the then Minister of Information and Broadcasting and Minister of Housing and Urban Poverty Alleviation of India.
 He had also served as a party president of Bharatiya Janata Party.
 Prime Minister Narendra Modi said that Naidu was a "fitting candidate" for the post.
 According to Indian Express leaders of the Bharatiya Janata Party felt that if Naidu got elected then it would act as a morale booster for the party in south Indian states of Telangana and Andhra Pradesh.
 Besides the parties of the NDA, YSR Congress party, AIADMK and Telangana Rashtra Samiti parties also pledged to support Naidu.
 News18 wrote that Naidu was expected to get 489 votes compared to 394 votes required to win the election.

 UPA Candidate

 Gopalkrishna Gandhi was the candidate nominated by the United Progressive Alliance and had the support of 18 opposition parties.
 He is the grandson of Mahatma Gandhi and C. Rajagopalachari, two prominent figures of the Indian freedom movement.
-A former diplomat, Gandhi is an alumnus of St. Stephen's College and has also served as India's envoy to Sri Lanka, Norway and South Africa.
+A former diplomat, Gandhi is an alumnus of St. Stephen's College and has also served as India's ambassador to Sri Lanka, Norway and South Africa.
 He has also held the post of Governor of West Bengal and presided over the state during Nandigram violence.
 Gandhi had the support of Indian National Congress, Janata Dal (United), Rashtriya Janata Dal, Nationalist Congress Party and the Left Front.